playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 Creating an application that's accessible means that you're making a better experience for _all_ of your users, ready for any context they might be using your app in.

-In addition to the moral and financial incentives (by opening the door to more users), many organizations have a legal requirement to meet accessibility.
-U.S. government software is subject to [Section 508](https://www.section508.gov/manage/laws-and-policies), which requires compliance to [the WCAG guidelines (which we'll touch on later)](#wcag).
+By making your services accessible to more people, you are most importantly making them more equitable, but there is often a business case for accessibility.
+Opening your doors to more users may create an additional financial incentive, and many organizations have a legal requirement to meet accessibility guidelines.
+For instance, the U.S. Federal Government is subject to [Section 508](https://www.section508.gov/manage/laws-and-policies), which requires compliance with [Web Content Accessibility Guidelines (also known as WCAG, which we'll touch on later)](#wcag).
 Likewise, private US companies may be subject to compliance due to the "Americans with Disabilities Act" (shortened to "ADA").
 The U.S. isn't the only country with these requirements, either.
 According to [WCAG's reference page for various legal laws](https://www.w3.org/WAI/policies/), there are at least 40 such laws in place around the world.

 > Please note that we are _not_ giving legal advice.
 This article is simply meant for educational purposes for individuals.
 Consult legal authorities for the appropriate jurisdiction

 Accessibility isn't a pure science, however.
 If you're sighted, this may be an abstract idea at first.
 However, think of it like this: the colors an app uses or a button's visual placement may convey different messages and meanings depending on their context.
 This same problem applies to users of screen-readers and other accessible tech as well, just with different constraints.
-Having the screen visually cluttered, thus making content difficult to read, might be a similar experience to having a site where the footer's contents are inexplicably read before the main page's content.
+If the screen is visually cluttered, the content may be more difficult to read.
+Likewise, different accessibility methods will lead to different experiences for users of assistive technology.
+In both of these scenarios, there may not be objectively correct answers - some may prefer a button placed visually to the left, while others might advocate for it on the right.
+Similarly, how something is read using a screen reader may make sense to some, but might be confusingly expressed to others.

 # Sensible Standards {#wcag}

 While accessibility has some levels of subjectivity involved, it's important to note that there _are_ standards surrounding web application's accessibility support. ["Web Content Accessibility Guidelines"](https://www.w3.org/WAI/) (shortened to "WCAG") are guidelines to follow when considering your app's accessibility.
-These guidelines are published by  a subgroup of the [World Wide Web Consortium](https://www.w3.org/) (shortened to "W3C").
-W3C is the main international standards organization for the Internet.
-WCAG acts as the de-facto guidelines for A11Y.
+These guidelines are published by a subgroup of the [World Wide Web Consortium](https://www.w3.org/) (shortened to "W3C"), the main international standards organization for the Internet.
+WCAG acts as the de-facto standard for accessibility guidelines.

 There are different scales of accessibility as well.
 [WCAG includes three different levels of conformance](https://www.w3.org/WAI/WCAG2AA-Conformance):